isomerpages/nlb-discovereads/_events/bookbugsx/2i-resources.md

 **Phone Wallpapers**

 Love how our Bugs look and want them on your phone all the time?
 We've prepared phone wallpapers just for you!
-Click on the image you want to download it!
+Click on the image you want to download it.

 |Aqua-Leo|Atlanta|Brella|Bugdang|Deerwan|